-- 1. Approved and processed cancellations will normally be confirmed back to the Company in writing by email within 72 hours of receipt.
+- 1. Approved and processed cancellations will normally be confirmed back to the Company in writing by email within 5 working days of receipt subject to contract.
 Any cancellations submitted that are not confirmed within stated timescales must be queried as failure may lead to a delay in cancellation. - 2.
 We will not respond to alarm signals received following cancellation and it is important that the communicator at the protected premises is removed or disabled to prevent further signals being transmitted and associated telephone charges being incurred. - 3.
-Any cancellations requested on a weekend are normally processed the next working day.
+Please note cancellation requests will only be accepted from the contract holder in line with their Terms & Conditions.